MakiBM/visual-regression-testing/README.md

 ## Setup testing enviroment

 First off all you'll need to specify your testing enviroment.
+ Set `isLocalSeleniumUsed` to true.
+Pass to `browsers` json file with browsers list and it's settings.
+Use defaults provided in repository or just take a reference and adjust it to your needs.

 ### BrowserStack

-Set isLocalSeleniumUsed to false and create in root folder credentials.json with your api keys like this:
+Set `isLocalSeleniumUsed` to false and create in root folder credentials.json with your api keys like this:
  ```JSON
  {
    "browserstack": {